hashicorp/vault/website/source/intro/getting-started/install.html.md

     remount          Remount a secret backend to a new path rotate           Rotates the backend encryption key used to persist data seal             Seals the vault server
+    ssh              Initiate a SSH session
     token-create     Create a new auth token
-    token-renew      Renew an auth token
-    token-revoke     Revoke one or more auth tokens unmount          Unmount a secret backend
+    token-renew      Renew an auth token if there is an associated lease token-revoke     Revoke one or more auth tokens unmount          Unmount a secret backend
     unseal           Unseals the vault server